 Helen Adams Keller was born June 27, 1880, in the northwest Alabama city of Tuscumbia.
-Her father was a retired confederate army captain and editor of the local newspaper; her mother was an educated young woman from Memphis.
-When Helen was nineteen months old, she was afflicted by an unknown illness, possibly scarlet fever or meningitis, which left her deaf and blind.
+Her father was a retired Confederate Army captain and editor of the local newspaper; her mother was an educated young woman from Memphis.
+When Keller was 19 months old, she was afflicted by an unknown illness, possibly scarlet fever or meningitis, which left her deaf and blind.

 Anne Sullivan came to Tuscumbia to be Helen’s teacher on March 3, 1887.
-Later Helen called this day her "soul's birthday."
-Perkins director Anagnos had been wise to choose the strong-willed Sullivan, for few young women would have persevered through the tempestuous first weeks of the relationship.
-Helen hit, pinched, and kicked her teacher and knocked out one of her teeth.
+Later Keller would call this day her "soul's birthday."
+Perkins Director Michael Anagnos had been wise to choose the strong-willed Sullivan, for few young women would have persevered through the tempestuous first weeks of the relationship.
+Keller hit, pinched, and kicked her teacher and knocked out one of her teeth.
 Sullivan finally gained control by moving with the girl into a small cottage on the Kellers’ property.
-Through patience and firm consistency, she finally won the child’s heart and trust, a necessary step before Helen's education could proceed.
+Through patience and firm consistency, she finally won the child’s heart and trust, a necessary step before Keller's education could proceed.

-Sullivan started with the techniques developed by Samuel Gridley Howe when he worked with Laura Bridgman 50 years earlier.
-As Howe did, she fingerspelled the names of familiar objects into her student’s hand.
-However, Sullivan innovated by incorporating Helen’s favorite activities and her love of the natural world into the lessons.
-Helen enjoyed this “finger play,” but she didn’t understand until the famous moment when Sullivan spelled “w-a-t-e-r” while pumping water over her hand.
+Sullivan started with the techniques developed by former Perkins first director, Samuel Gridley Howe, when he worked with Laura Bridgman 50 years earlier.
+She fingerspelled the names of familiar objects into her student’s hand.
+She also innovated by incorporating Keller’s favorite activities and her love of the natural world into the lessons.
+Keller enjoyed this “finger play,” but she didn't understand until the famous moment when Sullivan spelled “w-a-t-e-r” while pumping water over her hand.
 Keller later wrote:

-Helen wrote of the days that followed, “I did nothing but explore with my hands and learn the name of every object that I touched; and the more I handled things and learned their names and uses, the more joyous and confident grew my sense of kinship with the rest of the world.”
+Keller wrote of the days that followed, “I did nothing but explore with my hands and learn the name of every object that I touched; and the more I handled things and learned their names and uses, the more joyous and confident grew my sense of kinship with the rest of the world.”
 Sullivan fingerspelled to her constantly, and coached her in the give-and-take of conversation.
-Many people believe that Keller’s love of language, her great articulateness and grace as a writer and public speaker were built upon this foundation.
+Many people believe that Helen’s love of language, her great articulation and grace as a writer and public speaker were built upon this foundation.

-Throughout her life, Helen Keller devoted her energies to humanitarian pursuits, advocating for economic justice and the rights of women and of people with disabilities.
-Keller asserted her right “to feel at home in the great world” and through her eloquence and tireless activism, she fought for the same right on behalf of all people.
-Helen Keller’s influence was great and her accomplishments won her worldwide respect, yet she always remained humbly grateful to her great teacher Anne Sullivan and her Perkins predecessor Laura Bridgman.
+Throughout her life, Keller devoted her energies to humanitarian pursuits, advocating for economic justice and the rights of women and of people with disabilities.
+She asserted her right “to feel at home in the great world” and through her eloquence and tireless activism, she fought for the same right on behalf of all people.

 Suggested citation for scholars: